Spanish Films at the NZ Film Festival

 another’ Mexican illegal.
 Arriaga won an award at the 2005 Cannes Film Festival for his vividly detailed screenplay, while Jones took the best actor prize.

-broken dreams, Three Burials is cruel and comic, exquisitely photographed by Chris Menges and pleasingly old-fashioned in its commitment to elemental, vital storytelling.
+“A big-hearted, grand and noble study of broken men and broken dreams, Three Burials is cruel and comic, exquisitely photographed by Chris Menges and pleasingly old-fashioned in its commitment to elemental, vital storytelling.
 Tommy Lee Jones has delivered a great American tale.” — Dave Calhoun, Time Out

-Burials of Melquiades Estrada easily ranks among the year’s best pictures.” — Kevin Thomas, LA Times
+“Incisive yet supple, wrenching yet deeply pleasurable, The Three Burials of Melquiades Estrada easily ranks among the year’s best pictures.” — Kevin Thomas, LA Times

 0 Comments: